All Procedures

 Anesthesia

-Local anesthesia may be used with light sedation.
+Local anesthesia is commonly used, sometimes with light sedation.

 Inpatient/Outpatient